rcambrj/nix-pi-loader/README.md

 If this functionality get upstreamed, then `boot.loader.generic-extlinux-compatible-pi-loader` will be removed, so please keep that in mind when checking for new versions of this module.

+### Write tests

+TODO: learn how to write nix tests, then write tests

+### Fix nixos-rebuild for low RAM boards

+`nixos-rebuild` will not work if the board has less than ~1.5GB RAM.
+While this can be fixed with zram, there's only so much that zram can do, that is to say that boards with 512MB RAM cannot magic 300% RAM.
+Some alternatives are mentioned in the troubleshooting section, but I wonder whether `nixos-rebuild` can be run with some parameters to make it less demanding.

 ### Pi firmwares in nixpkgs

 There already exists a [raspberrypi.nix] in nixpkgs which has been abandoned and the NixOS team